danzevo/sales-app/README.md

 - **PostgreSQL**: Database to store application data.
 - **JPA (Java Persistence API)**: ORM for database interactions.
 - **Logback**: Logging framework for application logs.
+- **Test**: Integration tests to ensure the full flow of requests is working as expected, particularly for testing authentication, transaction creation, and product management endpoints.

 ## Setup and Installation